robtweed/golgi/TUTORIAL.md

 If you remember from earlier, the outer *div* tag is already automatically referenceable via *Golgi* as *this.rootElement*.
-By adding the *golgi:prop* attribute to its new child *span* tag, we'll now be able to reference and access that *span* tag as *this.spanTag*.
+By adding the *golgi:prop* attribute to its new child *span* tag, we'll now be able to reference and access that *span* tag as *this.spanTag* (note that this would be true even if we had chosen to use Shadow DOM).

 Let's now modify the *setState()* method to use this, because we now want *state.text* to modify the *textContent* of the *span* tag rather than the *div* tag: